 \section{Calibrated variational Bayes approximation}

-Here we describe the main proposal of this paper.
+The main proposal of this study is described below.
 When we use the mean field variational Bayes method, the posterior credible intervals are calculated based on the quantile of the variational posterior.
-In the proposed model, the variational distribution of the parameter of interest $\theta_i$ is represented by the normal distribution $N(\mu_i, \Sigma_{ii})$, where the mean $\mu_i$ and variance $\Sigma_{ii}$ are defined in Subsection \ref{subsec:2.4}.
+In the proposed model, the variational distribution of the parameter of interest $\theta_i$ is represented by the normal distribution $N(\mu_i, \Sigma_{ii})$, where the mean $\mu_i$ and variance $\Sigma_{ii}$ are defined in Section~\ref{subsec:2.4}.
 Although the variational approximation provides the point estimate quickly, the corresponding credible interval tends to be narrow in general \citep[e.g.][]{wand2011mean, blei2017variational}.
-In addition, it is well-known that the credible interval can be affected by model misspecification, as addressed by \cite{sriram2013posterior} and \cite{sriram2015sandwich} in the Bayesian linear quantile regression.
-Hence, if the asymmetric Laplace working likelihood in the proposed model is misspecified, the proposed model would not be able to provide valid credible intervals even if we use the MCMC algorithm.
+Additionally, it is well-known that the credible interval can be affected by model misspecification, as addressed by \cite{sriram2013posterior} and \cite{sriram2015sandwich} in the Bayesian linear quantile regression.
+Hence, if the asymmetric Laplace working likelihood in the proposed model is mis-specified, the proposed model would not have been able to provide valid credible intervals even if we use the MCMC algorithm.

-As presented in the previous subsection, the conditional prior and likelihood of $\theta$ are given by \eqref{prior--theta} and \eqref{conditional likelihood}, respectively.
-We here add common (non-random) scale parameter $\lambda$, and then we replace \eqref{prior--theta} and \eqref{conditional likelihood} with
+As presented in the previous subsection, the conditional prior and likelihood of $\theta$ were given by \eqref{prior--theta} and \eqref{conditional likelihood}, respectively.
+Here we add a common (non-random) scale parameter $\lambda$, and then replace \eqref{prior--theta} and \eqref{conditional likelihood} with

 respectively.
-Based on these representations, the variational posterior of $\theta$ is given by the form
+Based on these representations, the variational posterior of $\theta$ is given by

 The constant $\lambda$ in the likelihood and conditional prior controls the scale of the variational posterior.
-Indeed, it is natural that the scale of the posteriors is determined by the scale of the likelihood and prior.
+Indeed, it is natural that the scale of the posteriors was determined by the scale of the likelihood and prior.
 If the scale parameter $\lambda$ is given locally for each $\theta_i$ (i.e. $\lambda_i$), then the variational posterior of $\theta_i$ is also given by $q(\theta_i) \sim N_n(\mu_i, \lambda_i\Sigma_{ii})$ for each $i$.
-We use the formulation to calibrate credible intervals after the point estimation.
+We used the formulation to calibrate credible intervals after the point estimation.
 The proposed calibration algorithm is given in Algorithm~\ref{algo-lambda}.